-Copyright© 2020 Fortinet, Inc. All rights reserved.
+Copyright© 2021 Fortinet, Inc. All rights reserved.
 Fortinet®, FortiGate®, FortiGare® and FortiGuard®, and certain other marks are registered trademarks of Fortinet, Inc., in the U.S. and other jurisdictions, and other Fortinet names herein may also be registered and/or common law trademarks of Fortinet.
 All other product or company names may be trademarks of their respective owners.
 Performance and other metrics contained herein were attained in internal lab tests under ideal conditions, and actual performance and other results may vary.
 Network variables, different network environments and other conditions may affect performance results.
-Nothing herein represents any binding commitment by Fortinet, and Fortinet disclaims all warranties, whether express or implied, except to the extent Fortinet enters a binding written contract, signed by Fortinet's General Counsel, with a purchaser that expressly warrants that the identified product will perform according to certain expressly-identified performance metrics and, in such event, only the specific performance metrics expressly identified in such binding written contract shall be binding on Fortinet.
-For absolute clarity, any such warranty will be limited to performance in the same ideal conditions as in Fortinet'a lab tests.
+Nothing herein represents any binding commitment by Fortinet, and Fortinet disclaims all warranties, whether express or implied, except to the extent Fortinet enters a binding written contract, signed by Fortinet's General Counsel, with a purchaser that expressly warrants that the identified product will perform according to certain expressly-identified performance metrics and, in such event, only the specific performance in the same ideal conditions as in Fortinet's line tests.
 In no event does Fortinet make any commitment related to future deliverables, features, or development, and circumstances may change such that any forward-looking statements herein are not accurate.
 Fortinet disclaims in full any covenants, representations, and guarantees pursuant hereto, whether express or implied.
 Fortinet reserves the right to change, modify, transfer, or otherwise revise this publication without notice, and the most current version of the publication shall be applicable.